 Our flooring partners in the Lower Mainland, CD Contract and K&A Flooring, are both available for service on request, while respecting health and safety guidelines.
-On Vancouver Island, the Island Flooring Centre is closed but available on request.
-For any flooring requests, please contact Chrissy Miller at firstname.lastname@example.org.
+On Vancouver Island, co-ops can work with the Island Flooring Centre .
+For any flooring requests, please contact us at email@example.com.

 Our partner RONA stores are still open and you can shop until 6:00 p.m.
 You can also shop online.
 If you need more information or to request a service, please contact Brad LeGrow at firstname.lastname@example.org.

 Our telecom program partner TELUS has let us know that their technicians will not enter units to upgrade wiring to fibre-optic.
 Regular internet speed upgrades and repair appointments are still happening with modifications for safety.
 You can visit TELUS.com/covid19 for the most up to date information on how they are supporting clients in this uncertain time.
 And for any members with questions, please contact us at email@example.com.